naixatwork/ng-nft-explorer/README.md

 #### Extra functionality can be added as long as the core functionality is implemented.
 - [ ] NFT rankings
 - [ ] Preferred currency in settings
-- [ ] come up with a first big heading
+- [x] come up with a first big heading
-  - Explore the other side of our portal to the world of [NFTs, Web3, Crypto, Metaverse] (while they change they also affect the portal color)
+  - Explore the other side to the world of [NFTs, Web3, Crypto, Metaverse] (while they change they also affect the portal color)
+- [ ] change page's title
 - [ ] publish on GitHub page